LuisMSuarez/GameOfLife/README.md

 As I spent time on this project, I recalled some realtime strategy games I played years ago, such as “StarCraft” and “Warcraft”.
 While these games are obviously much more complex, with multiplayer, 3D worlds, fog of war, map traversal using A*, etc, many of the basic building blocks should be applicable.
 Likewise, my 2D presentation layer with widgets could also be re-written using a more capable engine such as Unity, OpenGL or Direct X, but that was beyond the scope I had in mind for my project.
 I was very pleased with the outcome I achieved, both from my learnings of Qt and Qt creator, but also making good use of C++ features such as algorithms, references, pointers, object oriented programming, etc.  I was able to make some enhancements to my implementation of the simulation, such as assigning distinct images to the various individual creatures, making it easier to track each individual in the grid, as opposed to using the same image for all.

+In this project, I also utilized AI-assisted code generation, such as to auto-generate doxygen comments for all header files, and to create test cases for various classes.
+For this, I used GitHub Copilot, and I was very pleased with the outcome, being able to quickly accomplish these tasks.
+In the case of code comments, the output from the AI assistant required little to no change.
+In the case of test case generation, the output was also very impressive, but I consider that it is still necessary for the developer to review the code paths and types of test cases being generated and fill out any gaps.